-The first 2 entities are fairly straightforward to understand as their compromise would spell the total loss of your valuable assets.
-Most hardware wallets aim to solve the protection of the first, while the second one is getting less attention, which is odd considering its devastating consequence if happened.
+The first 2 entities are fairly straightforward to understand the criticality of their protection as their compromise would spell the total loss of your valuable assets.
+Most hardware wallets aim to solve the protection of the first, while the second is getting less attention, quite odd considering its devastating consequence if happened.
 The entity 3 is less obvious but has increasingly become a concern.
 For some people entity 3 is the all consuming issue at the top of their priority list.

 Due to their critical importance, there has been a wealth of hardware products addressing various aspects of the crypto coins and their associated wallets.

 Our Counterseal technology focuses primary on the attacks on the first 2 critical secrets.
 We provide much more flexible protection to your crypto assets than hardware wallets and solve the second hot potato issue as well.
 For the protection of the third intangibles, we will touch upon it only briefly.
 For a complete privacy and security infrastructure, you will find interesting those technologies and tools offered at our ai-fi.net web site.

 A seal is traditionally used to close records by any type of fastening that must be broken before access can be obtained, producing an impression upon wax, wafer, or some other substance capable of being impressed.
 It is not a secret preserving (encryption) method but a tamper resistant mechanism employed during the delivery of sensitive information, against which there are many known attacks.
 The invention of the "counterseal" scheme in the 18th century provides a robust improvement over single wax seal method by adopting a redundant pairs working together to ward off the "hot knife" attack.
 You may be interested in taking a read of a brief historical background of the counterseal in the Appendix.